FC Zürich: Rivalries

-Grasshopper, also from Zürich, and FC Basel are the main rivals of FCZ.
+Grasshoppers, also from Zürich, and Basel are the main rivals of FCZ.
 Due to the intense rivalry, these matches are so-called high-risk fixtures, with an increased police presence in and around the stadium.

 Zürich

 Since its inception, FCZ has always had a fiery relationship with neighbouring club Grasshopper over sporting supremacy in the city.
+To date, 251 official derbies have been held, with Grasshoppers leading with 121 wins to FC Zurich's 90, leaving 39 draws; however, since the reformation of the Swiss Super League in 2003, FCZ has frequently got the better of their city rivals, winning 33 out of 68 games (GC won 20 and 15 draws).

-To date, 251 official derbies have been held, with Grasshopper leading with 121 wins to FC Zurich's 90, leaving 39 draws.
-However, since the reformation of the Swiss Super League in 2003, FCZ has frequently gotten the better of their city rivals, winning 33 out of 68 games (GC won 20 and 15 draws).
+The October 2011 derby at Letzigrund was abandoned by the referee after rioting by FC Zürich fans.
+Earlier in the day, Grasshopper Club Zurich fans stole FC Zürich fan banners and displayed them with a message mocking FC Zürich.

-Final vs. FC Basel, 13 May 2006
+Final vs. Basel, 13 May 2006

-Before the last round of the 2005–06 Swiss Super League, Zürich were three points behind FC Basel in the league table.
+Before the last round of the 2005–06 Swiss Super League, Zürich were three points behind Basel in the league table.
 The last game of the season was contested by these two clubs vying for the league title at St. Jakob Park, Basel.
 Alhassane Keita scored the match first goal, for Zürich.
 In the second half, Mladen Petrić equalised.
-FC Basel were seconds away from the title when in the 93rd minute, Florian Stahel passed the ball to Iulian Filipescu, who scored.
-Zürich's success at 2 – 1 was attributed to their superior goal difference.
+Basel were seconds away from the title when, in the 93rd minute, Florian Stahel passed the ball to Iulian Filipescu, who scored.
+Zürich's success at 2–1 was attributed to their superior goal difference.
 Following the final whistle, Basel supporters stormed the pitch and attacked players on both teams.

 Infrastructure

-In 2010, the youth and women's teams of the club moved their homebase to the Heerenschürli sport park in the city quarter of Hirzenbach where the academy and women's teams play also their home matches.
+In 2010, the youth and women's teams of the club moved their homebase to the Heerenschürli sport park, in the city quarter of Hirzenbach, where the academy and women's teams play also their home matches.
 In June 2022, the club moved with the opening of a newly built "House of FCZ" also their Super League team and offices there in order to have the whole organisation under one roof.